 The UC Davis Center for Watershed Sciences has long term study sites at the confluence of the Tuolumne and Clavey rivers, near where the Rim Fire of 2013 started.
-As part of these long term study sites, we captured a gigapixel image of the confluence in June 2013.
-Center staff went back soon after the fire, in mid-September to check out our equipment and the fire's damage.
+As part of these long term study sites, they captured a gigapixel image of the confluence in June 2013.
+Center staff went back soon after the fire, in mid-September.
 This area of the fire burned at a lower severity than many areas, but the evidence of fire was clear.
 They captured a second gigapixel image of the area from the same location at that time.
 SEE GIGAPIXEL IMAGE HERE.

 In Yosemite’s Aspen Valley, Malcolm North with the U.S. Forest Service walks down a road and points to a huge patch of dying trees that were severely burned by the Rim Fire.
 On the other side of the road, trees are fire-scarred but very much alive with green canopies.
 Prescribed burning slowed the Rim Fire’s destruction here once the weather calmed.